Sep 26, 2023

 According to Investopedia, E&O insurance provides protection against claims of inadequate work or negligent activities.
 It is important protection for many types of companies and professionals.
 In fact, anyone who provides a service may need E&O coverage.

-What Does E&O Insurance Cover?
+What Does Entertainment E&O Insurance Cover?

 E&O policies typically cover a variety of claims involving errors, missed deadlines, breaches of contract, and failure to meet professional standards.